temporalio/documentation/docs/typescript/logging.md

 ## Metrics

-For more information about metrics, see the [Metrics section on the Deploy Checklist](/docs/typescript/production-deploy#metrics) page.
+For information about metrics, see the [Metrics section on the Deploy Checklist](/docs/typescript/production-deploy#metrics) page.

 ## OpenTelemetry tracing